AFRICA

 35) Documents that must be supplied with notification

-1. the most recent audited annual financial statements and annual reports for each of the parties to the merger.
+1. the most recent (audited) annual financial statements and annual reports for each of the parties to the merger.

-3. all documents concerning the merger, regardless of whether the merger is brought about by agreement between the parties to the merger, acquisition of a controlling interest or a public takeover bid;
+3. an act leading to merger, regardless of whether the merger is brought about by agreement between the parties to the merger, acquisition of a controlling interest or a public takeover bid;

 4. group chart/overview for each of the parties to the merger;

-5. power of attorney for representation;
+5. power of attorney (if submitted through a local attorney);

-6. Lists containing information for the most significant competitors (including their market shares), suppliers and customers;
+6. Lists containing information for the most significant competitors (including their market shares), suppliers and customers.

 36) Filing fees

-The filing fee for Phase II procedure is 0.07% of the combined total annual turnover of all undertakings concerned; however, the filing fee is capped to a maximum of EUR 50,000.
+The filing fee for Phase II procedure is 0.07% of the combined total global turnover of all undertakings concerned in the year preceding the merger notification; however, the filing fee is capped to a maximum of EUR 50,000.

 Implementation of merger before approval – “gun jumping” and “carve out”